 Why are commitments important?

-Behavioural psychologists recognize that what people intend to do and what they actually do can be two different things.
-Although someone may intend to perform an action, it does not mean that they will.
+Behavioural psychologists know that although someone may intend to take an action, it does not mean that they will.
 Behavioural psychologists call the phenomenon the intention-action gap (https://behavioralscientist NULL.org/saving-lives-by-closing-the-intention-action-gap/).

-An example of the intention-action gap can be seen in blood donation.
-Surveys find that almost everyone is supportive of blood donation and are very aware of the benefits of giving blood.
-They have the knowledge and attitude that they should give blood.
-However, typically only three or 4% of a population actually donate blood.
+The intention-action gap can be seen in blood donation programs.
+Research finds that almost everyone is supportive of blood donation and aware of the benefits of giving blood is high.
+People have the knowledge and attitude that they should give blood.
+However, typically only about 4% of people actually donate blood.
 There is a gap between what they intend to do and what they actually do.
 (Some people cannot give blood for various reasons, including ineligibility).

-Our challenge as agents of behaviour change is to help people bridge that gap so that they actually do what they intend to do.
+Our challenge as agents of Behaviour Change is to bridge the intention-action gap to help people do what they want to do.
 One powerful tool that we can use is commitment.

-Verbal commitments can be secured by asking somebody “will you recycle your pop bottles?”
-If they say yes, they have made a verbal pledge to you and are more likely to recycle them than if they had not made a commitment.
+Verbal commitments can be secured by asking somebody a question like “will you recycle your cans and bottles?”
+If they say yes, they have made a verbal pledge to you and are more likely to recycle the containers than if they had not made a commitment.

-Written pledges have proven to be more effective than verbal in compelling people to perform the desired action.
+Written pledges are more effective than verbal ones in compelling people to take action.

 Public commitments have proven to be even more effective than written ones.
 When someone makes a commitment publicly, they are more likely to take the action, possibly because they feel some peer pressure to do so.

 We should always seek stronger commitments.
 We can do so by climbing the Ladder of Commitment.